brunnopleffken/addictive-community/README.md

 Free open-source discussion board (forum) software, written in object-oriented PHP.
 Huge advancements were made in our Beta releases and we're working hard to bring new exciting features and important improvements!
 Read our [Contribution Guidelines](https://github.com/brunnopleffken/addictive-community/blob/master/CONTRIBUTE.md) and be part of it.

-Follow our official channel on Twitter, it's just one click: [@addictivecomm](https://twitter.com/addictivecomm)

 ![Addictive Community](https://raw.githubusercontent.com/brunnopleffken/addictive-community/3fd1ec6003d1bcb647dc1e36a89dd0506b81a5f1/templates/default/images/screenshot.png)

 ## Highlight features